Skip to main content

 4G is shaping digital transformation in smart manufacturing, otherwise referred to as Industry 4.0 - or the 4th Industrial Revolution (4IR).

-Technology, analytics and data science, enabled by digitization of the factory floor and manufacturing processes, will bring significant gains in operational efficiency, automation, quality, and safety.
+Digital Innovation, analytics and data science, enabled by digitization of the factory floor and smart manufacturing processes, will bring significant gains in operational efficiency, automation, quality, and safety.
 This transformation is led by getting data from the machines, providing the material needed to build efficiencies across the manufacturing and human processes.
 To truly achieve digital transformation at scale, additional machines may need to be connected, additional sensors placed, and the right data extracted and managed to provide actionable insights.

 A digital innovation foundation for Industry 4.0 can be built today using 4G technology.
 Read how Hitachi and Ericsson are partnering to bring Industry IoT to the production floor with 4G LTE.